Cellar Waterproofing

-Call Peter Cox on 0800 633 5712 * or Contact Us
+Call Peter Cox on +448082508820 * or Contact Us Online

 There are a few ways to waterproof a cellar, and these options vary from traditional to modern techniques.
 In a lot of cellars you will find that a traditional method of waterproofing like cementitious tanking or an external drainage system like a French drain has already been installed but has degraded over time.

 Cellars are traditionally waterproofed by applying a cementitious layer to the walls.
 This barrier of waterproof cement, known as tanking, creates a barrier that does not allow any water ingress to seep into the cellar.
-This is a perfectly fine way to waterproof a cellar in many cases but if your property is susceptible to vibrations in the surrounding earth, or extreme hydrostatic pressure cause by excess moisture in the soil around the cellar, then tanking may eventually crack and leak over time.
+This is a perfectly fine way to waterproof a cellar in many cases but if your property is susceptible to vibrations in the surrounding earth, or extreme hydrostatic pressure caused by excess moisture in the soil around the cellar, then tanking may eventually crack and leak over time.

 You can find out more about this process on our tanking a cellar web page.